-Eli VandenBerg's work focuses on representation of gender and personal identity by exploring memories, bodies and relationships.
-His work is based upon the belief that art has the unique ability to give voice to voiceless and explain those experiences where words are insufficient.
-Projects include Body in Progress, Objectifying Identity and Slogans and Battle Cries, a mobile Letterpress sign printing workshop, for which he was awarded a 2012 Leeway Art and Change Grant.
-Eli received his BFA in Printmaking from Arcadia University and his MFA in Printmaking at Pratt Institute.
+Eli VandenBerg is the Manager of Creative Employment Services at Community Integrated Services, where he provides professional support to artists and artisans with disabilities.
+Eli graduated with a BFA in printmaking from Arcadia University and an MFA in printmaking from Pratt Institute.
+He serves on the Art Gallery Committee at the William Way LGBT Community Center and the board of the Leeway Foundation.
+Artistic pursuits include quilting, printmaking, woodworking and drawing and projects include Body in Progress: a Transition, Objectifying Identity and Slogans and Battle Cries, a mobile Letterpress sign printing workshop, for which he was awarded a 2012 Leeway Art and Change Grant.
 His work has been shown both nationally and internationally, including The National Queer Arts Festival, San Francisco, CA; Femina Potens Gallery, San Francisco, CA, The Print Making Center of New Jersey, Branchburg, NJ, Gallery Affero; Newark, NJ and The William Way LGBT Community Center in both their 30th Anniversary exhibition and a solo show in winter of 2009.
 His work has also appeared in several books and journals including the anthology Self-Organizing Men: Conscious Masculinities in Time and Space published in 2006 by Homofactus Press and Chroma: A Queer Literary Journal, London, UK.
-His work is included in many public and private collections including the Print and Picture Collection of the Free Library of Philadelphia.
+His work is included in many public and private collections including the Print and Picture Collection of the Free Library of Philadelphia. www.elivandenberg.com.